-Dr. Ronen can often diagnose ovarian cysts during a pelvic exam.
-However, to confirm a diagnosis, she may recommend diagnostic imaging such as an ultrasound.
+Our doctors can often diagnose ovarian cysts during a pelvic exam.
+However, to confirm a diagnosis, we may recommend diagnostic imaging such as an ultrasound.

 This test provides information about the size, location, and shape of your ovarian cyst, which is used to direct her treatment plan.

-Treatment for your ovarian cyst depends on your symptoms.
-Dr. Ronen may recommend monitoring your cyst to see if it goes away on its own.
+Treatment for your ovarian cyst depends on your symptoms. our doctors may recommend monitoring your cyst to see if it goes away on its own.

-However, if your cyst isn’t going away or causes significant symptoms, she may recommend surgical removal of your cyst.
+However, if your cyst isn’t going away or causes significant symptoms, we may recommend surgical removal of your cyst.

 For an evaluation and treatment plan for your ovarian cyst, call Dr. Ronen OB/GYN or request an appointment online today.